Continuous and other finitely generated canonical cofinal maps on ultrafilters: Open problems

 \begin{problem} Determine the class of all ultrafilters which have finitely generated Tukey reductions.
 Is this the same as the class of all ultrafilters with Tukey type strictly below the maximum Tukey type? \end{problem}

-In Section \ref{sec.directapp}, we applied Theorem \ref{thm.RBonBhat} find more examples when Tukey reducibility implies Rudin-Keisler reducibility.
+In Section \ref{sec.directapp}, we applied Theorem \ref{thm.RBonBhat} to obtain more examples when Tukey reducibility implies Rudin-Keisler reducibility.
 Theorem \ref{thm.RBgivesRK} improves on one aspect of Corollary 56 in\cite{Raghavan/Todorcevic12} of Raghavan provided that there are q-points which are not selective and which are Tukey below some Fubini iterate of p-points.
 Do such ultrafilters ever exist?

 \begin{problem} Is there a q-point which is not selective which is Tukey reducible to some finite Fubini iterate of p-points?
 Or does $\mathcal{V}\le_T\mathcal{U}$ with $\mathcal{U}$ a Fubini iterate of p-points and $\mathcal{V}$ a q-point imply that $\mathcal{V}$ is actually selective? \end{problem}